WhereJuly/59-expand-env/readme.md

 ## The Difference vs `dotenv-expand`

-- Interpolate the nested JS objects, arrays.
+- Interpolate nested JS objects and arrays in addition to strings.
 - Convert strings to: int, boolean using respective modifiers (see the example below), resembling Docker Compose [interpolation syntax](https://docs.docker.com/reference/compose-file/interpolation/).
-- Silently passe the env placeholders in place of the missing variables.
+- Silently pass the env placeholders in place of the missing variables.
 Throw for invalid boolean values.

 Modifies string integers to integers with `|-int` modifier if the value can be transformed to integer.
 Otherwise it becomes string.
-Modifies boolean value with `|-bool` modifier.
+Modifies boolean value with `|-bool` modifier (throws for invalid values).

 ## Usage